survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 );
 ```

-Our application should look exactly the same as before after these changes.
-Now we are ready to add some logic to it, though.
+Our application should look exactly the same as it did before these changes.
+Now we are ready to add some logic to it.

 T> The way we extract `notes` from `props` (the first parameter) is a standard trick you see with React.
 If you want to access the remaining `props`, you can use `{notes, ...props}` kind of syntax.
-We'll use this later so you can see the point of doing this better.
+We'll use this later so you can get a better feel for how this works and why you might use it.

 ### Pushing State to `App`

-Now that we have all things in the right place, we can start to worry about modifying the data.
+Now that we have everything in the right place, we can start to worry about modifying the data.
 If you have used JavaScript before, the intuitive way to handle it would be to set up an event handler like `() => notes.push({id: uuid.v4(), task: 'New task'})`.
-If you try this, you'll see nothing happens.
+If you try this, you'll see that nothing happens.

 The reason why is simple.
-React cannot notice you have changed the structure and react accordingly (that is, trigger `render()`).
+React cannot notice the structure has changed and won't react accordingly (that is, trigger `render()`).
 To overcome this issue, we can implement our modification through React's own API.
 This makes it notice that the structure has changed.
 As a result it is able to `render()` as we might expect.

 As of the time of writing, the function based component definition doesn't support the concept of state.
 The problem is that these components don't have a backing instance.
 It is something in which you would attach state.
-We might see a way to solve this through functions only in the future but for now we have to use a heavier duty alternative.
+We might see a way to solve this through functions only in the future but for now we have to use a heavy duty alternative.

 In addition to functions, you can create React components through `React.createClass` or a class based component definition.
 In this book we'll use function based components whenever possible.
 If there's a good reason why those can't work, then we'll use the class based definition instead.